• Art magazine

 Historical roots and influences

-During the pop art movement of the 1960s, Hello Kitty came from the spirit of a visual revolution.
-Cultural icons such as Andy Warhol and Roy Lichtenstein experimented in the western world with commercial pictures and mass -produced works of art.
+During the Pop Art movement of the 1960s, Hello Kitty emerged directly from the spirit of a visual revolution.
+Cultural icons like Andy Warhol and Roy Lichtenstein experimented with commercial imagery and mass-produced artworks in the Western world.

-Sanrio initially used this aesthetics in her country of birth Japan to make a bridge between consumer society and artistic expression.
+Sanrio initially used this aesthetic in her native Japan to bridge the gap between consumer society and artistic expression.

-With Hello Kitty, the creator Yuko Shimizu has created a figure that is supposed to address young girls
+With Hello Kitty, creator Yuko Shimizu has created a character intended to appeal primarily to young girls

-With Hello Kitty, the creator Yuko Shimizu has created a figure that is mainly supposed to address young girls
+With Hello Kitty, creator Yuko Shimizu has created a character primarily intended to appeal to young girls.

-The first drawing by Hello Kitty showed the creator Yuko Shimizu according to the BBC on a small coin pocket, sitting, with a milk bottle and a golden fish next to her.
-Sanrio, which is known for its highly cute characters, wanted to create a figure that would mainly address young girls.
+the BBC, the first drawing of Hello Kitty showed creator Yuko Shimizu sitting on a small coin purse, with a milk bottle and a golden fish beside her.
+Sanrio, known for its highly cute characters, wanted to create a character that would primarily appeal to young girls.

-Milestones in the company history of Sanrio in the 1970s, including the creation of Hello Kitty in 1974
+Milestones in Sanrio's company history in the 1970s, including the creation of Hello Kitty in 1974

-Milestones in the company history of Sanrio in the 1970s, including the creation of Hello Kitty in 1974
+Milestones in Sanrio's company history in the 1970s, including the creation of Hello Kitty in 1974.

 Image source: Sanrio Company History